wazo-platform/wazo-plugind/README.md

 [![Build Status](https://jenkins.wazo.community/buildStatus/icon?job=wazo-plugind)](https://jenkins.wazo.community/job/wazo-plugind)

-A micro service to manage plugins in the [Wazo PBX](http://wazo.community).
+A microservice to manage plugins in the [Wazo PBX](http://wazo.community).

 wazo-plugind allows the administrator to manage plugins installed on a Wazo stack using a simple HTTP interface.